Russian double-sided smartphone has global ambitions

 "At best, the sales will be limited to several tens of thousands in 2014.
 The company is focused on developing one model and big production costs clearly won't be covered."

-Assembled in China from components made in Japan and Taiwan, the YotaPhone features a backlit liquid crystal display (LCD) screen on one side and, on the other, an electronic paper display designed to mimic the appearance of ordinary ink on paper, which is always switched on.
+The YotaPhone, assembled in China from components made in Japan and Taiwan, features a backlit liquid crystal display (LCD) screen on one side and an electronic paper display designed to mimic the appearance of ordinary ink on paper, which is always switched on.

 "It's a new type of gadget.
-With smartphones it's always one problem - its display is always black, it always sleeps, which we think is fundamentally wrong," Martynov said in an interview, pointing at the smartphone's front screen.
+With smartphones it's always one problem - its display is always black, it always sleeps, which we think is fundamentally wrong," Martynov said, pointing at the smartphone's front screen.

-The LCD screen is used for calls and other traditional functions, while the electronic paper screen can stream social media, text messages, maps, weather and breaking news and also works as an e-book.
+The electronic paper screen can stream social media, text messages, maps, weather and breaking news.
+It also works as an e-book.

-Carolina Milanesi, research vice president at Gartner, said she expected small sales volumes for now but did not rule out that the technology would be picked up by other handset makers.

-"Yota certainly has a new approach to smartphones and they not only are trying to look different but to solve an issue many consumers have when it comes to managing battery life and constant notifications," said Milanesi.

-(Additional reporting by Anastasia Teterevleva; Editing by Megan Davies and Mark Heinrich)
+(Reporting by Maria Kiselyova and Anastasia Teterevleva; editing by Megan Davies and Louise Heavens)

 SAN FRANCISCO Zander Dejah, 25, pays $1,900 a month rent to live in a downtown San Francisco house with at least 40 other people, many of whom sleep in bunk beds.